pothos-dev/apollo-hooks-codegen/README.md

 }
 ```

-Now you're ready to use the hooks that we've already generated.
+Now we're ready to use the hooks that we've already generated.

 ```tsx
 import { useApolloQuery, fetchProducts } from './graphql.generated.ts'